LSBUSGP/NewInputSystem/README.md

 }
 ```

 Add this component to the sphere and add a binding this time for the Gamepad left stick.
-Add another binding this time chooseing `Add Up\Down\Left\Right Composite`.
+Add another binding this time choosing `Add Up\Down\Left\Right Composite`.
 With this you can bind a key to each direction.
 When you have assigned the bindings you want, click on the run button and test your input.

 ## Default Action Inputs

-Like the old input system, the new system comes with a selection of pre-difined actions and bindings.
+Like the old input system, the new system comes with a selection of pre-defined actions and bindings.
 But whereas in the old system you needed to read `"Horizontal"` and `"Vertical"` axis values separately, with the new defaults you only need to read the single action input called `Player.Move`.

 Remove the `MoveActionInput` component and create a new script `MoveDefaultInputAsset.cs`: